gereleth/jupyter-bbox-widget/README.md

 ### Widget traits

-You can edit widget state by assigning new values to any of these traits.
+Get or set widget state by using these traits.

 - `image` - path to a local image file or a web link
 - `bboxes` - list of bounding boxes
 - `classes` - list of class labels
 - `colors` - list of colors to use for different classes
 - `label` - currently selected class label
 - `selected_index` - index of currently selected bbox.
-Equals `-1` when nothing is selected.
+Is `-1` when nothing is selected.
-- `hide_buttons` - default False, removes Skip and Submit buttons
+- `hide_buttons` - default False, remove Skip and Submit buttons
-- `view_only` - default False, makes bboxes non-editable.
+- `view_only` - default False, make bboxes non-editable.
 This is useful for viewing annotation outputs without accidentally changing them.
 - `image_bytes` - binary data from the image file

 It's also possible to react to state changes by using the widget's [`observe`](https://ipywidgets.readthedocs.io/en/8.1.5/examples/Widget%20Events.html#registering-callbacks-to-trait-changes-in-the-kernel) method.
 For example, the following code will make the function `on_bbox_change` run every time the user edits bounding boxes: